vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 ### I cannot install Sober on an ARM64 machine
-That's because there isn't any support for ARM devices at the moment.
-There is no solution to this at the moment.
+That's because there currently isn't any support for ARM devices.
+Please see question #8 on [the FAQ](../FAQ/index.html#arm64-supportvr-support).